GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zerianzropai.md

 ## ZERIANZROPOI
 Several species of anthropomorphic animal-like creatures are represented by these stats.
-The plural is Zerianzropoi.
+The singular is Zerianzropai.
 Zerianzropoi characters get the following features;

 **Creature Type**: Zerianzropoi are humanoids.